-• Description of the views of data exposed in Privilege Management Reporting.

-For more information, please see the Reporting Dashboard Guide, at www.beyondtrust.com/docs/privilege- management/windows.htm.

-• Description of the events audited by Privilege Management in the Privilege Management for Windows Administration Guide.

-For more information, please see "Events" on page 111.

-• Description of the Workstyle parameters.
-You may consider these as the fields that are collected in the audit events, eventually stored in the Privilege Management Audit Events database.

-For more information, please see "Windows Workstyle Parameters" on page 31.
+- Description of the views of data exposed in Privilege Management Reporting. - For more information, please see the Reporting Dashboard Guide, at www.beyondtrust.com/docs/privilege-management/windows.htm. - Description of the events audited by Privilege Management in the Privilege Management for Windows Administration Guide. - For more information, please see "Events in Privilege Management for Windows" on page 112. - Description of the Workstyle parameters.
+You may consider these as the fields that are collected in the audit events, eventually stored in the Privilege Management Audit Events database. - For more information, please see "Privilege Management for Windows Workstyle Parameters" on page 31.